Stable mixed graphs: Ribbonless graphs

 This method is a generalisation of the method used by \citep{lau90}, called \emph{moralisation}, as a separation criterion on DAGs.
-Notice that the order of applying steps of Table 3.1 in Algorithm \ref{alg:22} is irrelevant since adding an edge does not destroy other {\sf V}s in the graph.
+Notice that the order of applying steps of Table~\ref{tab:21} in Algorithm \ref {alg:22} is irrelevant since adding an edge does not destroy other {\textsf V}s in the graph.

-Fig.\ \ref{fig:2ex2} illustrates how to apply Algorithm \ref{alg:22} step by step to a DAG.
-We start from step 1 of Table \ref{tab:21} and proceed step by step.
+Figure~\ref{fig:2ex2} illustrates how to apply Algorithm \ref{alg:22} step by step to a DAG.
+We start from step 1 of Table~\ref{tab:21} and proceed step by step.
 We return to step 1 at the end if there are any applicable steps left.
 Since $\mathcal{DAG}\subset\mathcal{RG}$, one can also use Algorithm \ref{alg:22} to generate an RG from a DAG.
-Notice that it is not enough to simply apply steps 1, 4, and 10 of Table \ref{tab:21} to a DAG. \paragraph{Global interpretation of the algorithm.} The following lemma explains the global characteristics of the process of marginalisation and conditioning. \begin{lemma} Let $H$ be a ribbonless graph.
-There exists an edge between $i$ and $j$ in the ribbonless graph $\alpha_{RG}(H;M,C)$ if and only if there exists an endpoint-identical $m$-connecting path given $M$ and $C$ between $i$ and $j$ in $H$. \end{lemma} \paragraph{Basic properties of $\alpha_{RG}$.} We show here that $\alpha_{RG}$ is an RG-generating function. \begin{prop} Graphs generated by Algorithm \ref{alg:22} are RGs. \end{prop} Notice that for every ribbonless graph $H$, it holds that $\alpha_{RG}(H;\varnothing,\varnothing)=H$. \paragraph{Surjectivity of $\alpha_{RG}$.} The following result shows that the class of RGs is the exact class of graph that is generated after marginalisation and conditioning for DAGs. \begin{prop} The map $\alpha_{RG}:\mathcal{DAG}\rightarrow\mathcal{RG}$ is surjective. \end{prop}
+Notice that it is not enough to simply apply steps 1, 4, and 10 of Table~\ref{tab:21} to a DAG.

+\emph{Global interpretation of the algorithm.} The following lemma explains the global characteristics of the process of marginalisation and conditioning. \begin{lemma} Let $H$ be a ribbonless graph.
+There exists an edge between $i$ and $j$ in the ribbonless graph $\alpha_{\mathrm{RG}}(H;M,C)$ if and only if there exists an endpoint-identical $m$-connecting path given $M$ and $C$ between $i$ and $j$ in $H$. \end{lemma}